-- Selling privately held assets—such as private C- and S-corporation stock, restricted stock, and limited partnership or LLC interests—can generate hefty capital gains taxes.
+- Selling complex assets—such as private C- and S-corporation stock, privately held interests in an LP or LLC, or restricted stock—can generate hefty capital gains taxes.

-- By donating complex assets to charity prior to a liquidity event (either voluntary or forced), you can eliminate the burden of capital gains taxes while taking an income tax deduction equal to the full current market value of the donated asset.
+- By donating complex assets to charity prior to a liquidity event (either voluntary or forced), you can eliminate the burden of capital gains taxes while taking a fair market value income tax deduction of the donated asset.1

 When you imagine giving to charity, you probably think of writing a generous check or perhaps donating appreciated securities to an organization whose mission is close to your heart.
 But for charitable-minded investors, C-suite executives or business owners, founders and entrepreneurs, donating privately held assets—such as private C- and S-corporation stock, restricted stock, and limited partnership or LLC interests—may be a particularly tax-efficient and effective funding source alternative.

 Such so-called complex assets often have a relatively low cost basis.
 Indeed, for company founders, the cost basis may be zero.
-Selling complex assets can generate hefty (and forced) capital gains triggering significant capital gains tax as well as the 3.8% net investment income tax.1 Contributing complex assets to a public charity, however, can enable the donor to eliminate capital gains taxes while taking an income tax deduction equal to the full current market value of the donated asset, not just the cost basis.
-Additional tax benefits at the state level may be available to those who gift complex assets to a donor advised fund.
+Selling complex assets can generate hefty (and forced) capital gains triggering significant capital gains tax as well as the 3.8% net investment income tax.
+Contributing complex assets to a public charity, however, can enable the donor to eliminate capital gains taxes while taking an income tax deduction equal to the fair market value of the donated asset, not just the cost basis.1 Additional tax benefits at the state level may be available to those who gift complex assets to a donor-advised fund.

-"This strategy can be a win-win situation for the giver and the charity," says Karla Valas, managing director of the Advanced Planning Group at Fidelity Charitable®, an IRS-qualified 501(c)(3) public charity that sponsors a donor-advised fund program.
+"This strategy can be a win-win situation for the giver and the charity," says Nathan Daley, Vice President and Head of the Complex Asset Group at Fidelity Charitable®, an IRS-qualified 501(c)(3) public charity that sponsors a donor-advised fund program.
 "We continue to see a significant increase in complex asset donors—including business owners and executives who are going through mergers and acquisitions—who are leveraging a broader spectrum of their assets, such as restricted stock and privately held securities, for charitable purposes."